mattmongeon/rpi_examples_indigo/README.md

 ### Running turtlesim for the First Time

-When ROS Indigo installation has completed, create a new workspace following the instructions on the [Create a ROS Workspace](http://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment) page.
-Then use the cute turtlesim node as a test whether ROS was installed successfully or not [turtlesim](http://wiki.ros.org/turtlesim).
+When the ROS Indigo installation has completed, create a new workspace following the instructions on the [Create a ROS Workspace](http://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment) page.
+Then use the turtlesim node to test whether ROS was installed successfully or not.
+Follow the [turtlesim](http://wiki.ros.org/turtlesim) link to run the node.

 Here you might encounter some error like "turtlesim_node could not be found".
 First of all, you should check your ROS environment variables.
 Run the command